rarenicks/30-days-of-code/README.md

 - Day 17/30 : Trained the agent for Cab assisting RL project
 - Day 18/30 : Continued the agent training for more episodes and different sets of hyperparameters to get better result
 - Day 19/30 : Completed training 10k episodes with 3 Convolution layers
+- Day 20/30 : Revised the concepts of backpropogation